auth0/wordpress/README.md

 Please see the [installation docs](https://auth0.com/docs/cms/wordpress/installation) for detailed instructions on how to get started with Login by Auth0.

+## Getting Started

+Please see the [configuration docs](https://auth0.com/docs/cms/wordpress/configuration) for instructions on how to configure Login by Auth0 for your site.
+Once configured, you'll want to test:

+- Existing user login
+- New user signup (if allowed)
+- SSO login (if used)
+- Additional features like MFA, user migration, etc.

+We recommend testing on a staging/development site first using a separate Auth0 Application before putting the plugin live on your production site.
+See the **[Support](#support--feedback)** section below if you have any questions or issues during setup.

 ## Contribution

-We appreciate feedback and contribution to this template!
+We appreciate feedback and contribution to this plugin!
 Before you get started, please see the following:

 - [Auth0's general contribution guidelines](https://github.com/auth0/open-source-template/blob/master/GENERAL-CONTRIBUTING.md)
 - [Auth0's code of conduct guidelines](https://github.com/auth0/open-source-template/blob/master/CODE-OF-CONDUCT.md)